jagtapraj123/rajjagtap.github.io/READ.md

 4. Not multilingual, works only for English sentences.

 ### LDA
+- There are many benefits of using LDA, it is a soft grouping method that is any document can belong to any number of topics and hence the relationships between words and documents is more fairly captured as compared to other methods.
+It will take into account synonymy, polysemy and contexts.
+- By changing parameters to the LDA function, we can observe the changes in the topics that are generated and arrive at the parameters that are best fit for our model.
+We tested the dataset on number of topics, where we found that as we increase the number of topics, we arrive at a better description for our dataset but the overlaps between the topics increase with the increasing number of topics.
+- Decreasing the number of dictionary words in the corpus dramatically decreases the computational time of the model.

 #### Pros
 1. Finds topic relationships between different documents
 2. LDA is a probabilistic model capable of expressing uncertainty about the placement of topics across texts and the assignment of words to topics